-The leaders of the CTI-CFF Member Parties have unanimously and resoundingly pledged to continue to commit to the goals and objectives of the CTI-CFF and the strategic RPOA 2.0 for 2021-2030.
+The leaders of the CTI-CFF Member Parties have unanimously and resoundingly pledged to continue to commit to the goals and objectives of the CTI-CFF and the implementation of the RPOA 2021-2030.
 This RPOA 2.0 has 2 goals, 3 objectives, 7 Targets, 33 Regional Activities, 33 Outcomes, 90 Outputs which all the Member Countries actively contributed to during the lengthy promulgation process, and hence, effectively own.

-The accompanying Financial Strategy including a planned regional Trust Fund, as well as the Implementation and Communication strategies will make this strategic regional Action Plan more robust and financially sustainable.
+The accompanying Financial Strategy including a planned regional Trust Fund, as well as the Implementation and Communication strategies will make this RPOA 2.0 more robust and financially sustainable.

-The re-aligned RPOA 2.0 is well-designed to significantly enhance its influence and impact, and contribute significantly to the goals and objectives of the CTI-CFF.
+The re-aligned RPOA 2.0 is well-designed to contribute significantly to the goals and objectives of the CTI-CFF.
 This renewed collective commitment for regional actions by the Member Countries and the financial and implementation strategies for mobilization of the resources required to fuel the selected regional actions will allow for the benefits of the marine and coastal ecosystems to flow and support the millions of people in the CT region who depend on them.

 The Coral Triangle (CT) region can be deemed successful if it brings both ecological and socio-economic benefits to the people in the region.
-The leaderships of the Coral Triangle Member Parties focus their commitments based on their belief that management actions must have dual functions of preserving biodiversity and supporting economic development and food security e.g. through sustainable fisheries.
+The leaderships of the Coral Triangle Member Parties focus their commitments based on their belief that management actions must have dual functions of preserving biodiversity and supporting economic development and food security such as through sustainable fisheries.
 Growth in the local, national and regional economies need not adversely cost the ecosystems.
 Moreover, sustainable fisheries and other sustainable coastal activities can provide a strong foundation for meeting the economic aspirations of coastal communities while maintaining and enhancing the region's extraordinary marine biodiversity and natural resource base.
-Sustainable development and resource management, when planned together, based on science, can lead to a future where people and oceans thrive together.
+Sustainable development which includes sustainable resource management, based on science, can lead to a future where people and oceans thrive together.

-The need for transformative change is urgent - the kind of change that will see globally significant ecosystems, habitats, species and genes in the CT region are protected.
+The need for transformative change is urgent - the kind of change that will ensure globally significant ecosystems, habitats, species and genes in the CT region are protected.
 Additionally, there must be sustainable use of the region's natural assets achieved in the face of climate change.
-In tandem, human security connections must be addressed, resource management systems across administration levels and between government and private sector must be aligned, and investments in sustainable management must be secured.
+In tandem, food security connections must be addressed, resource management systems across administration levels and between government and private sector must be aligned, and investments in sustainable management must be secured.

-It is clear that the challenges, especially the Big Five of
+It is clear that the challenges, especially the Big Five of:

-1. Climate change such as warming seawater, ocean acidification, ice-caps melting, sea level rise, storms/cyclones, changes in currents and coral bleaching.

-2. Pollution such as chemicals, sewage and fertilizers runoffs, garbage, plastics, Sea-based: noise, IAS biofouling.

-3. Unsustainable fishing such as overfishing, IUU fishing and fish bombing.

-4. Habitat degradation such as reclamation, aquaculture ponds and ships grounding.

-5. Deep-sea mining that continue to pose a significant threat to the world in general, and specifically to the CT6 countries' ability in sustaining healthy fisheries, sustainable livelihoods, economic growth, and food security.
+- 1. Climate change such as warming seawater, ocean acidification, ice-caps melting, sea level rise, storms/cyclones, changes in currents and coral bleaching. - 2.
+Pollution such as chemicals, sewage and fertilizers runoffs, garbage, plastics, Sea-based: noise, IAS biofouling. - 3.
+Unsustainable fishing such as overfishing, IUU fishing and fish bombing. - 4.
+Habitat degradation such as reclamation, aquaculture ponds and ships grounding. - 5.
+Deep-sea mining that continue to pose a significant threat to the world in general, and specifically to the CT6 countries' ability in sustaining healthy fisheries, sustainable livelihoods, economic growth, and food security.

 The CTI-CFF's combined interventions, regionally and globally, are now more strategically integrated and focused on addressing some of these challenges.
-With a renewed commitment by its Member Parties, the CTI-CFF is well-positioned in important seascapes and specific places, where its project-based and site-based work offers a good foundation to demonstrate the wider benefits of sustainable fisheries and blue economic development and to illustrate the positive role that women, youth and local community leaders can play.
+With renewed commitment by its Member Parties, the CTI-CFF is well-positioned in important seascapes, where its project-based and site-based work offers a good foundation to demonstrate the wider benefits of sustainable fisheries and blue economy development and to illustrate the positive role that women, youth and local community leaders can play.